 Preliminary death sentences are issued pending the non-binding consultative opinion of the country’s Grand Mufti, as per Egypt's penal code.

 The 56-year-old victim, a priest at the Church of the Virgin Mary and Mar Boulos, was stabbed to death on the evening of 7 April as he was walking along the Mediterranean corniche in Alexandria’s Sidi Bishr district.

 The assailant was apprehended hours later and confessed to the crime.

-The prosecution added that a mental health evaluation determined that the man showed no signs of a psychological disorder and was fully cognisant and possessed agency while committing the crime.
+The prosecution added that a mental health evaluation determined that the man showed no signs of a psychological disorder and was fully cognizant and possessed agency while committing the crime.

 The prosecution also checked surveillance cameras at the crime scene and obtained the testimonies of 17 eyewitnesses.

-Furthermore, the prosecution later learned that he had joined extremist groups and he had also previously served a 20-year prison sentence for joining an outlawed group.
+Also, after conducting interviews with the defendant's relatives, the prosecution learned that he had joined extremist groups.
+He had also previously served a 20-year prison sentence for joining an outlawed group.

-Oddly enough, the suspect refused to be defended by a lawyer, choosing instead to simply deny the charges levelled against him.
+The suspect refused to be defended by a lawyer, and denied the charges against him.

 The victim was ordained to the priesthood in 1995 by the late Pope Shenouda III, the former head of the Coptic Orthodox Church.